A2source/A2source.github.io/content/blog/fourth.md

 I am very excited to do that, though.
 I finished Internet Speed v2 months ago, and I'm currently working on Revenge v2.
 Crumbling World got a bit of a remaster, but that's about all the progress that's been done that hasn't been scrapped because of the bans. \

 Speaking of those, there wasn't much progress there to begin with either.
 Probably ~7 songs fully complete, and a few uploaded.
-Remixed progress has beena  slow slog, but it is going somewhere, and I really do want to finish it. \
+Remixed progress has been a  slow slog, but it is going somewhere, and I really do want to finish it. \
  \

 I think I'm done talking about remixed now, and the github file editor is kinda going crazy jumping around rn, so writing is kind of annoying lmao.
 I wanna write a system that lets me make blogposts easier, like auto-formatting titles and dates, a better UI for writing into, all that technical stuff. \